Internet-Person-IP/katacoda-scenarios/code/step2.md

 ```

 6. In the GCP Console you need to search for IAM.
 In here you will need to create a new IAM user.Go to GCP IAM console to fix IAM policy.
 You are going to add a new Service Account Key.
 Select JSON as Key.
 Click Create and save the JSON file.
+Drag and Drop it into the VSCode section of this interactive tutorial.